solo-io/gloo/example/knative/README.md

 ```

 # Configure gloo
-see that gloo detected the new upstream:
+Verify and see that gloo detected the new upstream (may take a bit of time to show up untill all the pods start up):
 ```
 glooctl upstream get
 ```

-route to it!
+Add route to it!
 ```
 glooctl route create --sort --path-prefix / --upstream helloworld-go.default.example.com
 ```